Théo van Rysselberghe

-Théophile "Théo" van Rysselberghe (23 November 1862 – 13 December 1926) was a Belgian neo-impressionist painter, who played a pivotal role in the European art scene at the turn of the twentieth century.
+Théophile "Théo" van Rysselberghe (/vænˈrɪsəlbɜrɡə/; /fr/; 23 November 1862 – 13 December 1926) was a Belgian Neo-Impressionist painter who played a pivotal role in the European art scene at the turn of the twentieth century.
+A founding member of the Belgian avant-garde group Les XX, he was an important figure in the international Neo-Impressionist movement and helped connect the artistic circles of Brussels and Paris with wider European cultural networks.
+His work was distinguished by its innovative treatment of colour and light, particularly in his portraits and landscapes.